 In some areas where population densities are high, culling and deer stalking for sport is carried out in an attempt to control numbers.
 They have been shown to cause quite a lot of damage to woodland and agricultural crops etc.

 Hybridisation with introduced species (sika deer), particularly the populations in the Lake District.
 Deer culling is also a major limiting factor for deer numbers in the UK, although current rates in the Highlands are shown not to stop population increases.

 Patchy distribution that extends from Europe, into north African and the Middle East.
 Some regional populations have become extinct and then subsequently reintroduced (such as those in Ireland, Greece and Portugal).

 Are known to inhabit woodlands (mixed, broad leafed or coniferous), as well as open areas such as moors, grasslands, meadows and open mountainous regions.
 In the UK, their main habitat is open moorlands in the highlands of Scotland and islands.

 Grazers that feed on a variety of different grasses and rushes (majority of their diet).
 During the winter, when food can be limited, tree shoots, shrubs (such as heather) and woody browse is also consumed.

-We are home to a mixed herd of red deer, so our lucky stag doesn’t have to worry about competing with another male for his girls.
+We are home to a mixed herd of red deer.
 You can find them in our top forest area, within a pine forest, opposite the bison paddocks and the elk enclosure.

 Did you know?